membraneframework/membrane_audio_mix_plugin/README.md

 The Mixer adds samples from all pads and clips the result to the maximum value for given format to avoid overflow.

-Input pads can have offset - it tells how much silence should be added before first sample from that pad.
-Offset has to be positive.

 ### Interleaver

 This element joins several mono audio streams (with one channel) into one stream with interleaved channels.

-If audio streams have different durations, the longer stream is clipped.
+If audio streams have different durations, all shorter streams are appended with silence to match the longest stream.

 Each channel must be named by providing an input pad name and the channel layout using those names must be provided (see [usage example](#audiointerleaver)).